Recreation Park Complex (Chehalis, Washington): Penny Playground

 The effort to build Penny Playground began in 1992 through community initiative and fundraising, with a non-profit corporation created to oversee the project that year.
 From inception until completion, donations of $120,000 were collected from diverse businesses and charities, with a majority of funds gathered from Chehalis residents, including $1,200 by students from the Chehalis Middle School.
 The sale of $30,000 worth of timber from Duffy Park was designated for the project.
 In 1993, with a volunteer workgroup numbering 2,000 people, the playground was constructed in 5 days at a cost of $80,000.
 A time capsule was buried in 1994 and reopened in 2019.
 The name of the park was chosen from submissions by local schoolchildren: the "penny" moniker representing the fundraising drive to collect pennies to help pay for the construction.

 A restoration of the park was necessary by 2019 as the original timber equipment, having surpassed its 20-year lifespan, had begun to deteriorate from dry rot, with additional concerns over the toxic chemicals in the treated wood, a lack of spare parts, and not meeting current safety requirements.
 The process began with a groundbreaking ceremony in October 2019.
 Funds totaling $1.3 million for the project were raised by assorted government departments within Washington state and Lewis County, local service groups such as the Kiwanis and Rotary International, and local businesses and residents.
 Students from several elementary schools in Chehalis raised $12,000; Lintott Elementary School was responsible for over $8,000.
-Residents could donate money to the project with the Chehalis Foundation by purchasing commemorative pennies that would be hung on a donation fence encompassing the playground.
+Residents donated money to the project via the Chehalis Foundation by purchasing commemorative pennies that were hung on a donation fence encompassing the playground.
 The new ADA compliant playground was furnished with all-weather equipment, a perimeter path, cushioning artificial turf, and sculptures, with a new parking lot and improved sidewalks around the area.

 The reopening of the playground was postponed several times in 2020-2021 due to the COVID-19 pandemic and further delayed by $150,000 in damages from a hit-and-run vehicular accident.
 The park reopened in May 2021 after repairs from the crash were completed and additional improvements were made to protect the area from any similar future incident.
+A final addition to the playground was in 2022 with a "communication wall" meant for non-verbal, autistic, or verbally impaired children.